BND Hamburger Icon

 Monthly payroll schedule pros and cons

-Though fewer than 5% of businesses use monthly payroll schedules, they do bring some benefits to the table.
+Though fewer than 5% of businesses use monthly payroll schedules, they do bring some benefits to the table:

 • Low payroll costs: A monthly payroll schedule means you’ll process payroll 12 times per year.
 That means fewer instances on which you’ll incur any extra costs associated with payroll runs.

-• Extremely easy deduction calculations: With just one check per month, you won’t have to divide benefit premiums across several paychecks.
+• Extremely easy deduction calculations: With one check per month, you won’t have to divide benefit premiums across several paychecks.
 You’ll reduce the potential for human error and save yourself some tedious work.

-Monthly payroll certainly has its drawbacks too, which is why it’s used infrequently.
+Monthly payroll certainly has its drawbacks too, which is why it’s used infrequently:

 • Employee unhappiness: How would you feel waiting a full month to be paid for your work?
 How would you feel planning a whole month of expenses with just one paycheck?
 Your answers might be “bad” and “bad.”
-No matter how much work and money monthly payroll saves you, do you really want to have that effect on your employees?
+No matter how much work and money your monthly payroll saves you, do you want to have that effect on your employees?

 • Infeasibility for hourly employees: Between overtime concerns and the lower wages often associated with hourly work, monthly payroll schedules are a no-go for hourly employees.
 Workweeks split into months can be problematic for calculating monthly overtime pay.
 Also, low-wage employees can’t often wait a full month to receive their pay.